kernelian/kude-testing/README.md

 Wire is an application that calls X, reads your startup.conf for applications to start, and it runs them, and you can make your own desktop environment!

-# How to use the binary?
+# How to use Wire?

-You don't need Rust installed if you don't want to compile it yourself, a ready to go binary is already provided in the binaries folder.
+You need to compile Wire from source, but don't worry, it's not going to take alot, since it's a really lightweight application.

+Just do `cargo build --release` and follow the instructions.

 Here's how to use it: